oxy-Op/alexa.py/README.md

 Now Run ```python alexa.py```

-Speak and she will recognise your voice
+Speak and she will recognize your voice

 For any issues, contact us